comunica/Documentation-Comunica/docs/tutorials/module.md

-# Writing your own module
+# Creating your own module

 Here we will provide an example of a Comunica module, showing all the components necessary so a module can be used.